 About Texas Polka News

-The paper has also developed a national following with subscribers in 29 states other than Texas – with highest concentrations in the Midwest, Southwest, and Southeast – and one in the Czech Republic.
-Average age range is 55-68.
+The paper has also developed a national following with subscribers in 29 states other than Texas – with highest concentrations in the Midwest and Southwest.
+Average age range is 60-75.
 Hundreds more copies of the newspaper are handed out at dances and festivals across the state.

 Polka lovers are also dance lovers, and Theresa and Gary have continued the tradition, started by John, of covering other genres of music, including Country, Western Swing, and Cajun.
 And the paper has stepped up coverage of oprys and other live music venues across the state.
 It’s a tribute to Texas Roots Music.

-The full color, 24-page, magapaper features a calendar listing of dances, festivals, and live music events.
-Special editions include Spring/Summer Fest Guide (March), Oktoberfest Guide (August), and Christmas Gift Guide (November).
+The monthly full-color, 24- to 32-page, magapaper features a calendar listing of dances, festivals, and live music events.
+Special editions include Spring/Summer Fest Guide (March) and Oktoberfest Guide (August).
 Gary uses his background as a Texas historical author and photo journalist to bring to life the history of bands, instruments, and dance traditions.
-Theresa brings her Czech/German heritage and years as a journalist/writer to promote Texas musicians, bands, and dancehalls.
+Theresa brings her Czech/German heritage and years as a journalist/writer to promote Texas musicians, bands, and dance halls.

-Our more than 1,700 followers on the polkabeat Facebook page can access the newsletter each Thursday from a post on the page.
+Our 2,800 followers on the polkabeat Facebook page can access the newsletter each Thursday from a post on the page.
 We also regularly post and promote events throughout the week, and share videos and news about the Texas music scene.

 For more information